A1 Certificate for short business trips in Europe

 – the actual social security contributions potentially being due in both home and host country

-FAQ on the E101 Certificate
+FAQ on the A1 Certificates (previously E101)

-Does the A1 Certificate also apply to posted workers if they are employed outside of Europe (for example if my employer is sending me on business trips to Europe from the US, Canada or Australia)?
+Does the A1 Certificate also apply to posted workers if they are employed outside of Europe

 In such circumstances – i.e. US expat employee moving from the USA to the UK – rather than an A1 Certificate, the posted worker will need to obtain a Certificate of Coverage (in our example, from the US Social Security Administration).